Farewill Funerals: direct cremations terms and conditions

 There may also be times where our services are delayed or we cannot provide services to you because of an event outside our control.
 If that happens, we’ll contact you as soon as possible to let you know and we’ll take reasonable steps to minimise any effects of the delay.

-We have professional indemnity insurance in place.
+We have professional indemnity insurance.
 Please get in touch with us if you’d like further information on our insurance levels.

 To complain, email us at [email protected]